360 Credit Consulting logo

 With a 4.7-star Google rating drawn from over 950 reviews, 360 Credit Consulting has built a notably strong reputation for a regional credit repair firm.
 Client reviews reference individual agents by name — Jessica and Albert Sollesa among them — pointing to an agent-assigned, relationship-driven service model rather than an automated or bulk-dispute pipeline.
 The appointment-based consultation process, complete with SMS reminders, further signals a structured and personalized approach to client onboarding.

 The company's most significant limitation is pricing opacity: no fees, monthly costs, or service tiers are disclosed on their website, so consumers must engage through the free consultation before understanding the financial commitment.
-No money-back guarantee was found in the research.
+No listed refund term was found in the research.
 Standard credit repair caveats also apply — nothing 360 Credit Consulting can do is legally beyond what a consumer can pursue independently through direct bureau dispute channels.
 That said, for consumers who want professional guidance, named agent accountability, and a hands-off dispute process backed by a high review volume, 360 Credit Consulting is a credible regional option.
 Consumers who successfully repair their credit often find better rates on installment loans, secured credit cards, and other financial products.

 Services & Features